MCS Certification Explained: What Installers Need to Know

 MCS is growing

-MCS certification is administered through a network of licensed certification bodies.
+MCS certification is administered through a network of licensed certification bodies, including those that also operate as competent person schemes.
 These are independent organisations that assess your business against the MCS standards, carry out audits, and issue your certification.
+For help choosing between the main schemes, see our NICEIC vs NAPIT comparison.

 MCS certification is technology-specific.
 You apply for certification in each technology you want to install.
 The main categories relevant to electricians are: